What More Can the Design Do?

-The rerelease of author Chris Fink’s first fiction short story collection includes a new cover, new foreword, and adaptation of the previous interior.
-Using a bit of AI wizardry, I built on a stock photo to create the perfect, unique wraparound cover spread.
+The rerelease of author Chris Fink’s first fiction short story collection includes a new cover, a new foreword, and an adaptation of the previous interior.

 Design Brief